Certificate Program in Clinical Trials

 NOTE: This certificate program may be completed entirely online!

-Clinical Trials are a key tool in the evaluation of new strategies for prevention and treatment of disease.
-This certificate program focuses primarily on the design and analysis of randomized clinical trials for evaluation of licensed and non-licensed medical products and other health interventions, the regulatory framework for the conduct and evaluation of data from clinical trials, and ethical principles for the conduct of clinical trials.
+The Clinical Trials Certificate Program focuses primarily on the design and analysis of randomized clinical trials for the evaluation of licensed and non-licensed medical products and other health interventions, the regulatory framework for the conduct and evaluation of data from clinical trials, and ethical principles for the conduct of clinical trials.

 After completing the certificate, students will be able to:

-- Summarize the history of clinical trials and describe the role they play in evaluation of health interventions;
+- Summarize the history of clinical trials and describe the role they play in the evaluation of health interventions.

-- Review and critique manuscripts presenting the results of clinical trials using CONSORT guidelines; and
+- Review and critique manuscripts presenting the results of clinical trials using CONSORT guidelines.

 REQUIREMENTS FOR SUCCESSFUL COMPLETION

-The certificate program requires at least 18 credit units that consist of core courses in clinical trials, epidemiology, and research ethics, as well as elective courses focusing on specific issues in the design, conduct and analysis of clinical trials.
-The required courses in clinical trials include introductory courses in epidemiology, clinical trials design and interpretation and clinical trials methodology.
-Students are also required to take at least 2 additional courses relating to clinical trials and 1 course in research ethics.
+The certificate program requires at least 18 credit units that consist of core courses in clinical trials, epidemiology, and research ethics, as well as elective courses focusing on specific issues in the design, conduct, and analysis of clinical trials.
+The required courses in clinical trials include introductory courses in epidemiology, clinical trials design and interpretation, and clinical trials methodology.
+Students are also required to take at least two additional courses relating to clinical trials, one course in research ethics, and one course in biostatistics.

-Students are strongly encouraged to participate in the seminars, research in progress meetings, journal club and other activities sponsored by the Center for Clinical Trials.
+Students are strongly encouraged to participate in the seminars, research-in-progress meetings, journal club, and other activities sponsored by the Clinical Trials and Evidence Synthesis Track and the Center for Clinical Trials and Evidence Synthesis.

 COURSE OF STUDY

-Students should check the JHSPH course directory to confirm when the courses are offered.
+Students should check the Bloomberg School course directory to confirm when the courses are offered.
 Students should also check for prerequisites and whether instructor consent is required.

 Students must complete the following 2 courses